The Rings of Power: 3 reasons to watch Lord of the Rings prequel seriesMar 28 | 5 min read

-The Great British Bake Off is heading into a 12th series, but as we wait to meet a fresh batch of bakers, what became of the 11 winners since they raised the cake stand in triumph?
+The Great British Bake Off returns for a 14th series in 2023, but as we wait to meet a fresh batch of bakers, what became of the 13 winners since they raised the cake stand in triumph?

 Series 1 – Edd Kimber

 Bake Off’s first-ever winner might have gone under the radar as the unlikely hit launched on BBC Two, but he still managed to carve out a pretty decent career from his victory.

 Kimber, dubbed The Boy Who Bakes, has published three cookbooks – Say It With Cake, The Boy Who Bakes, and Patisserie Made Simple.